zotonic/zotonic/doc/ref/notifications/notification/meta-module_activate.rst

 module_activate
 ^^^^^^^^^^^^^^^

-A module has been activated and started. (notify)
+A module has been activated and started.

 Type:
-    :ref:`notification-first`
+    :ref:`notification-notify`

 Return: